ccnmtl/mediacheck/README.markdown

 timeout to fetch, if any of them have SSL issues, or if there are HTTP/HTTPS mixed content issues.

+## Go Version
+This project has recently been updated to use golang version 1.22.0 (see go.mod)

+## Installation
+Run `go mod download` to install all the dependencies for this project.

 ## Usage